fedeb95/burp-cli/README.md

 you want, however just one file for payloads is supported, so in the same request each payload position will have the same payload.

+## Problems
+Currently burp-cli only supports HTTP 1.0 for request, due to using sockets directly.

 ## TODO
 A lot.